 Ever stare at a glacier photo and wonder what’s really happening?
-That said, you’re not alone.
-Day to day, a single image can hide a whole drama of ice, water, and time, and the question “which process is occurring in this photograph of a glacier” pops up more often than you’d think.
+A single image can hide a whole drama of ice, water, and time, and the question “which process is occurring in this photograph of a glacier” pops up more often than you’d think.
+You’re not alone.
 Let’s pull back the curtain and see what’s going on under that frozen surface.

 What Is a Glacier?